Jeremie-Bonneau/Bonneau-et-al-2023-MilneFiord-MITgcm/iceplume_angle/README.txt

 As specified in Bonneau et al (2023), to implement a constant slope, the user has to multiplied gravity (g) by (1/sin_beta)^2 and the entrainment (E_0) by 1/sin_beta.

-If someone whish to use this modification, they only have to replace the file in the pkg folder of the iceplume_package by these ones.
+If someone wish to use this modification, they only have to replace the file in the pkg folder of the iceplume_package by these ones.